pbrisson85/runReportsOnPrem/README.md

 ### To do.

+NEED A TEST THAT UPDATES THE TERMS MASTER TABLE

 - Below needs to be done but for functionality upgrades today:

 actually regarding the rows dates to match the trailing dates.
 I am relaizing that I should make the trailing dates use the primary start and end dates so the rows will automatically match. example if I run for 2017 show the 2017 trailing data based on run dates.